Agoric/documentation/main/ertp/guide/README.md

 Similar to other component instances, a `purse` and a `payment` only work with one `brand`.
 So a `purse` or `payment` that holds Quatloos cannot hold an asset of `brand` Moola or vice versa.
 You cannot change the `brand` a `purse` or `payment` was originally associated with.
-Once you create a "Quatloos `purse`" or "Quatloos `payment`", they can never hold anything other than Quatloos.
+Once you create a Quatloos purse or Quatloos payment, they can never hold anything other than Quatloos.

 However, these are not one-to-one relationships.
 There can be thousands or more `purses` or `payments` that hold Quatloos or any other `brand`.